DanielMSchmidt/flow-bro/README.md

 1. clone this repository
 2. run `npm link` in the cloned repo
 3. install the linked version by running `npm install -g flow-bro`

-### TODOs

-- make sure we have a pre-commit hook with prettier

 ## License